Request Funding from GSM

 - Informing interested persons of current and planned geologic programs in Maine.

 The Geological Society of Maine welcomes proposals from groups and individuals including but not limited to undergraduate and graduate students, geology clubs, educators and/or professional geoscientists.
 Funding preference may be given to projects that serve larger numbers of persons.
-Preference may also be given to GSM members.

 Successful applicants may be asked to participate in the selection of the next project and will not normally be granted funding the year following a successful submission.